Selected Publications:

 "Peasants, Industrialization, and Conflict", in Broadstreet Blog, 2021, Aug 20.

 This paper examines the long-term effect of past compulsory labor institutions on conflict, considering the case of serfdom in the Russian Empire.
-A village-level analysis of conflict in Kursk province in 1905--1906, based on a novel rich dataset and employing matching and instrumental variables methods, shows that during half a century after the 1861 emancipation of serfs, villages populated by former serfs were about three times more likely to be affected by disturbances than non-serf peasants.
-The unrest was typically provoked by disputes over land and other agricultural assets.
-The effect of serfdom cannot be fully explained by uneven land distribution or underdevelopment.
-The perceived unfairness of post-emancipation land division between landlords and emancipated serfs set the ground for unrelenting peasant discontent, reinforced by conducive institutional and economic environment.
-Former serf peasants tended to attack the very estates to which they and their ancestors belonged before the reform.
+A village-level analysis of rural conflict in Kursk province during the revolutionary period of 1905--1906, based on a novel rich dataset and employing matching and difference-in-differences methods, shows that half a century after the 1861 abolition of serfdom, former serfs were about three times more likely to participate in disturbances than non-serf peasants.
+The unrest was typically associated with disputes over land and other agricultural assets.
+The effect of serfdom is partly driven but cannot be fully explained by uneven land distribution or underdevelopment.
+There is a positive relationship between the size of land allotments lost by former serfs as a result of emancipation and unrest.
+The perceived unfairness of post-emancipation land division set the ground for unrelenting peasant discontent, reinforced by conducive institutional and economic environment.

-Contact, Threat, and Violence During Political Upheaval: Anti-Jewish Pogroms in the 1905 Russian Revolution (with Paul Castañeda Dower, Scott Gehlbach, and Steven Nafziger)
+Violent Backlash to Political Reform: Evidence from Anti-Jewish Pogroms in the 1905 Russian Revolution (with Paul Castañeda Dower, Scott Gehlbach, Steven Nafziger, and Vladimir Novikov, under review)

 What drives violent confrontation between groups in multi-ethnic and multi-confessional societies?
 Why do some communities in such societies experience conflict, while others remain peaceful?
 We explore these questions in the context of the 1905 Russian Revolution, which triggered numerous anti-Jewish pogroms.
 Using newly digitized data on the religious composition of all Jewish and non-Jewish settlements with more than 500 inhabitants in the Pale, we examine the relationship between the size of the Jewish population and change in pogrom incidence in 1905, after publication of the October Manifesto, which promised an elected legislature and granted basic civil and political rights.
 The appearance of the Manifesto was accompanied by antisemitic propaganda and increased feelings of political threat among many non-Jews.
 We show that the sharp increase in pogroms after October 1905 was smaller in settlements with relatively large Jewish populations, which means that the relative size of minorities can play a role in insulating communities from the violence that often accompanies momentous political change.

-Nation as Reaction: The Political Mobilization of the Far Right in Imperial Russia (with Carles Boix)
+Nation as Reaction: The Political Mobilization of the Far Right in Imperial Russia (with Carles Boix, under review)

 Military defeat abroad results in most cases in two conflicting developments in modern autocracies: the collapse of their political institutions and the rise of a reactionary ideological movement to restore the old regime, purifying it from those elements and groups thought to be behind its demise.
 This project focuses on the causes of the rise and the nature of Russia's far right during the first breakdown of autocracy in 1905-07, concomitant with its defeat at the hands of Japan in the 1904-05 war.
 We take advantage of previously untapped published archival data on the local organizational presence of monarchist far-right parties and organizations in the Russian Empire in 1907.
 Russian reactionaries appealed to the values of tradition and nation, understood around the principles of religious Orthodoxy and the preeminent position of the Russian nation in the empire, and aimed to restore order at home and the status of great power abroad.
 They embraced modern politics, establishing parties and competing in elections, and mobilized those sectors that felt threatened by liberalism, the socialist movement, and ethnic minorities: landowners facing rural disturbances, Orthodox populations in regions with significant non-Orthodox minorities, and Russian nationalists.

-Democratization and Redistribution: The Case of the 1870 Self-Governance Reform in Towns of the Russian Empire
+The Urge to Democratize: Understanding the Determinants of the 1870 Urban Self-Governance Reform in the Russian Empire